Maboroshy/midi-scripter/docs/index.md

 Input ports subscribe functions, object methods or anything callable to call with incoming message object.
-Callables can have any name, must have message as the only argument and are not expected to return anything.
+Callables can have any name, must have message as the only argument or have no arguments and are not expected to return anything.

 Callables are subscribed to an input port's messages by `@input_port.subscribe` decorator.